pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 #### Phase 2: The CFP Conquest (Days 31-180)
 **Goal**: Complete Education & Pass Exam.
 -   **Education Requirement**:
-    -   **PhD Impact**: Your PhD in Engineering does *not* automatically waive the education requirement (unlike a PhD in Business/Econ or a CPA license).
+    -   **PhD Impact**: Does your Industrial Engineering MSIE and Engineering Science PhD count towards education credits? **Generally, no.** The CFP Board typically only waives the education requirement for a PhD in Business, Economics, or Finance, or for a licensed CPA/Attorney.
+    -   **Action**: Submit your transcripts for review just in case, but **assume you must complete the coursework**.
     -   **Strategy**: Use a "Self-Paced" provider like **Dalton Education** or **Danko**.
     -   **Accelerated Plan**: You are a Professor.
 You know how to study.
 Blast through the 7 required modules (Fundamentals, Insurance, Investment, Tax, Retirement, Estate, Capstone) in 3-4 months instead of the usual 12.
--   **Challenge Status**: Check if your PhD allows for a "Transcript Review" waiver, but assume you need the coursework.
 -   **Experience**: Your real estate and business experience may count toward the 6,000-hour requirement.

 #### Phase 3: Launching the RIA (Days 60-90)